lhvuong11/lhvuong/index.md

 Welcome to my (Linda Vuong's) GitHub website!

-This website consists of my work as a student and well as blogs I feel like posting.
+This website consists of my work as a student as well as blogs periodically.
 I'm glad you chose to stay and take your time cruising through the website!
 Times have been rough lately with new strains of COVID-19 and the recent cases of Monkeypox.
 I hope you're all healthy and doing well! ᕙ(⇀‸↼‶)ᕗ

   **DISCLAIMER!!!
-I cannot promise there will be A5 Wagyu quality content on here.
-Continue at your own risk!! ☆*:.｡.o(≧▽≦)o.｡.:*☆**
+I cannot promise there will be A5 Wagyu quality content on here, but enjoy what you can! ☆*:.｡.o(≧▽≦)o.｡.:*☆**

   ---
   ![Image](https://i0.wp.com/pbs.twimg.com/media/E2aDn5KXIAU337Z.jpg)

-Enjoy this very nice, HD picture of `Inumaki Toga` from the manga/ anime `Jujustu Kaisen`.
+This is `Inumaki Toga` from the manga/ anime `Jujustu Kaisen`.
 It is one of my favorite shows and if you enjoy action then I reccomend watching this!

   ---
   ---